-Tēsu-Jar (/teːsu dʒaɹ/) is a Tesian language of the Durimic (Northern Navari) family, representing a continuation of the older Tesian lithurgical and vulgar (common) varients.
-It has a predominantly (C)V(C) syllable rhythm and predictable penultimate stress, with highly productive epenthesis (typically [ə]) for cluster repair and syllable smoothing.
-Its consonant inventory includes a stable retroflex series /ʈ ɖ ʂ ʐ ɳ/ and a robust fricative system including /x ɣ/, while its vowel system is commonly analysed as /i y e ɛ a ɨ o u/ in the traditional standard; the lexicon is described as nontonal, though limited high–low pitch alternation is noted in formal recitation.
-Morphosyntactically, Tēsu-Jar is moderately agglutinative and predominantly suffixing, with basic SOV order, ergative-absolutive alignment on nominals, absolutive-indexing verbal agreement, six productive cases, and strongly head-final clause structure.
+Tēsu-Jar (/teːsu dʒaɹ/) is a Tesian language of the Durimic, or Northern Navari, branch, representing the continuation of older liturgical and vernacular Tesian varieties.
+It has a predominantly (C)V(C) syllable structure and regular penultimate stress, with productive epenthesis, usually [ə], in the repair of illicit clusters and the smoothing of phonotactic transitions.
+Its consonant system includes a stable retroflex series /ʈ ɖ ʂ ʐ ɳ/ and a comparatively rich fricative inventory including /x ɣ/, while the vowel system of the traditional standard is commonly analysed as /i y e ɛ a ɨ o u/.
+The lexicon is generally described as nontonal, although limited high-low pitch alternation is reported in formal recitation.
+Morphosyntactically, Tēsu-Jar is moderately agglutinative and predominantly suffixing, with basic SOV constituent order, ergative-absolutive alignment in nominals, absolutive-indexing verbal agreement, six productive cases, and strongly head-final clause structure.

 View full script symbols documentation